streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 :::tabs key:platform
 == Desktop/Web
 1. Open the parent notebook so the nested notebook is visible.
-2. Right click on the nested notebook.
+2. Right click the nested notebook.
 3. Click `{{moveToTop}}`.

 The notebook is unlinked from its parent and appears at the root of the notebooks list.
 The action is hidden for notebooks that are already at the root.